 - According to Peter Griffin of Family Guy:

 There are two kinds of people in this world, Chris.
 There are bullies and there are nerds.
 And there are hot Asian chicks.
 They'll do what you want.
 Oh, yeah.
 Oh, yeah.
 You better believe it, buddy.
 They will do what you want because they know, they know what you want.
 Oh, oh, oh, don't be afraid.
 Don't be afraid.
 I won't hurt you.
 I won't hurt you.
 Me big American man.
+My point being that I'm a bully.

 - The Simpsons: